mce777/tsmax/13_ts_typings.md

 `npm install --save-dev @types/jquery`

-we're still using 'definitely typed' Github repo.
+You are still using 'definitely typed' Github repo.
 This is just a simpler way to do it.
 It gets added to `package.json` and the `node_module/@types` folder.

+**React** example
-Another example: for **React**, run this (sets up react and react-dom):
+Run this (sets up react and react-dom):

 `npm install --save-dev @types/react @types/react-dom`